mychaldubyk/dsc-phase-2-project-v2-3/README.md

 ### Results
 Our final model had an R2 of .738, meaning that 73.8 percent of the variation in price is explained by our regression model.
 Our final model also had a Mean Squared Error 180028.55 and a Root Mean Squared Error of 433.62.
 On average, our model is off from the actual price by 433.62 dollars.

+Some limitations of our final model include possible issues with multicollinearity in some of our independent variables such as sqft_above, bathrooms, sqft_living15, sqft_lot, and sqft_lot15 which all have a greater than .7 correlation with sqft_living.
+There are also issues with some independent variables being statistically significant within the model.
+Independent variables such as waterfront_unknown, sqft_lot, grade_4 Low, sqft_basement, condition_Fair, and floors all display p-values that are greater than alpha value of .05.
+Another possible limitation of our model is that we kept possible outliers within the dataset which may skew our results.

   * You need at least one overall model metric (e.g. r-squared or RMSE) and at least two feature coefficients.
   * For a business audience, make sure you connect any metrics to real-world implications.
 You do not need to get into the details of how linear regression works.